Anime: Dragonaut: The Resonance

 - Our Dragons Are Different — Dragons gliding IN SPACE.
 Sure, why not.

-- Personality Swap— Some Applied Phlebotinum (Lightning Can Do Anything) in the Baker's Dozen episode causes all the dragons to have their personalities reversed.
+- Personality Swap— Some Applied Phlebotinum (Lightning Can Do Anything) in the Bonus Episode episode causes all the dragons to have their personalities reversed.
 Amadeus becomes lazy, Machina becomes a delinquent (meaning Yuko Goto gets to act closer to how she really is), Garnet becomes submissive, Gio and Widow are making jokes and Howling Star is a coward.
 Otohime, being The Generic Guy, does not have any personality change, and is distressed about it.
 Toa, however, turns herself into a flirty catgirl.

 - Pietà Plagiarism — A lot.